stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 the peculiar legends about old cities with huge stonework and strange designs and hieroglyphs which you describe, that I have come upon something very important.

-  The blackfellows have always been full of talk about &ldquo;great stones with marks on them&rdquo;, and seem to have a terrible fear of such things.
+  The blackfellows have always been full of talk about  "great stones with marks on them ", and seem to have a terrible fear of such things.
 They connect them in some way with their common racial legends about Buddai, the gigantic old man who lies asleep for ages underground with his head on his arm, and who will some day awake and eat up the world.
 There are some very old and half-forgotten tales of enormous underground huts of great stones, where passages lead down and down, and where horrible things have happened.
 The blackfellows claim that once some warriors, fleeing in battle, went down into one and never came back, but that frightful winds began to blow from the place soon after they went down.
-However, there usually isn&rsquo;t much in what these natives say.
+However, there usually isn't much in what these natives say.

   But what I have to tell is more than this.
 Two years ago, when I was prospecting about 500 miles east in the desert, I came on a lot of queer pieces of dressed stone perhaps 3 &times; 2 &times; 2 feet in size, and weathered and pitted to the very limit.
-At first I couldn&rsquo;t find any of the marks the blackfellows told about, but when I looked close enough I could make out some deeply carved lines in spite of the weathering.
+At first I couldn't find any of the marks the blackfellows told about, but when I looked close enough I could make out some deeply carved lines in spite of the weathering.
 They were peculiar curves, just like what the blacks had tried to describe.
-I imagine there must have been 30 or 40 blocks, some nearly buried in the sand, and all within a circle perhaps a quarter of a mile&rsquo;s diameter.
+I imagine there must have been 30 or 40 blocks, some nearly buried in the sand, and all within a circle perhaps a quarter of a mile's diameter.

   When I saw some, I looked around closely for more, and made a careful reckoning of the place with my instruments.
 I also took pictures of 10 or 12 of the most typical blocks,